 Emma reported on Solar Panels in the Historic District

-The process entails an amendment to an amendment, but the proposal being voted on tat the July 15 City Council meeting outlines 6 criteria for slar panels in the historic district that if met the panels are approved.
+The process entails an amendment to an amendment, but the proposal being voted on at the July 15 City Council meeting outlines 6 criteria for solar panels in the historic district that if met the panels are approved.
 The review process is to be done by a City staff person; however, at this time no staff member is trained in historic preservation.
 City Manager Conard is supportive providing that training.

 (Note that after the meeting this proposal was passed by the City Council in a 5 to 4 vote.)